 Dirt, dust, and pet dander can irritate your baby’s dry skin, so it’s vital that you keep your little one clean and comfortable between bath times with a cleansing product that won’t further dry out their skin.
 We recommend Mustela's Nourishing Cleansing Gel With Cold Cream.
 It can be used to gently cleanse your baby’s face, body, hands, and diaper area without aggravating your little one’s sensitive skin.

 8) Protect Your Baby From The Elements

 Low temperatures, high temperatures, wind, and the sun can all make your baby’s dry skin worse.
 Protect your baby’s skin from the elements in the winter by covering your little one’s hands and head with gloves and hat.
 And whether it’s winter, spring, summer, or fall, you’ll need to protect your baby’s skin from the sun’s UV rays, which can further dry out your newborn’s skin.

-That’s why it’s essential to protect your baby’s tender skin year round with Mustela’s SPF 50+ Broad Spectrum Mineral Sunscreen Stick.
-This 100% mineral-based sunscreen provides broad spectrum sun protection for your newborn’s face and body.
+That’s why it’s essential to protect your baby’s tender skin year-round with Mustela’s SPF 50 Mineral Sunscreen Lotion.
+This gentle, fragrance-free sunscreen provides safe and effective sun protection for your newborn’s face and body.

 9) Clip Your Baby’s Nails

 Clip your baby’s fingernails to prevent your little one from scratching themselves and making their dry skin worse.
 Dry skin is uncomfortable, and even adults (who should know better) can give in to scratching these flaky areas once in a while.
 Your baby has none of the self-control that you do and may even scratch without meaning to.